hendra-lesmana/db-chat/README.md

 # DBChatPro Next.js

-A Next.js port of the DBChatPro Blazor application that allows you to chat with your databases using AI.
+A Next.js application that allows you to chat with your databases using AI.
+Connect to multiple databases (MySQL, PostgreSQL, SQL Server) and generate SQL queries using natural language with the power of AI.

 ## Features